BMWire/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Advanced Tasks

 1. 100-lets_move - A script that moves all files starting with an uppercase letter from the current directory to /tmp/u.
+2. 101-clean_emacs - A script that deletes all the files that end with ~.